 Next

-The Journal for Graduate Medical Education (JGME) is looking for New Ideas for 2025.
-This special section features novel interventions or assessments that have been implemented at least once and appear successful in preliminary evaluations.
+The Journal of Graduate Medical Education (JGME) is seeking novel graduate medical education (GME) interventions or assessments that have been implemented at least once and appear successful in preliminary evaluations.
+Selected papers will be published in the June 2025 issue of JGME.
+Submissions are due October 15, 2024.

 Are all residency and fellowship programs in the US ACGME-accredited?